iTwin/bis-schemas/Domains/0-Core/BisCore.remarks.md

 A more consistent name for this relationship would have been 'SheetModelSubModelsSheet', but the existing name cannot be changed in this generation of BIS.
 At times, we use "breaks down" as a synonym for "sub-models", but we are standardizing on "sub-models", reserving "breakdown" for use with various engineering breakdown structures.

+### SubjectRefersToSubject

+A `bis:Subject` can be referenced by zero or more `bis:Subject` instances as opposed to the `bis:SubjectOwnsSubjects` relationship that leads to a strict hierarchy.

 ### Element

 See [Element Fundamentals](../guide/fundamentals/element-fundamentals/).